Shreyash1811/Shreyash1811/README.md

-### Hi there, I'm Shreyaskumar - aka [Shreyash1811][website] 👋
+### Hi there, I'm Shreyaskumar - [Website][website] 👋

-## I'm a Husband, Father, Developer, and Teacher!
+## I'm a curious learner, puzzle solver, content creator, and a Data Enthusiast!
+- 📚 I recently graduated from New York University with a Masters in Management of Technology
-- 🔭 I’m currently working on a [VS Code Course][website]!
+- 🔭 I’m a Data Science Practitioner
-- 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- 🌱 I believe in constantly learning and I have made sure to make it a continuous process to stay updated in the domain I serve
+- 👯 I have newly discovered my love for content creating, I have been using it as an excuse to further better my technical skills and spreading all that I learn in the form of blog posts [Blogposts][website]

 ### Connect with me: